 SEC.
-248. [19 U.S.C.
-2320] REGULATIONS.
+248. (19 U.S.C.
+2320) REGULATIONS.

-The Secretary shall prescribe such regulations as may be necessary to carry out the provisions of this chapter.
+The Secretary shall prescribe such regulations as may be necessary to carry out the provisions of this part.

 SEC.
-249. [19 U.S.C.
-2321] SUBPENA POWER.
+249. (19 U.S.C.
+2321) [SUBPOENA] POWER.

-- (a) The Secretary may require by subpena the attendance of witnesses and the production of evidence necessary for him to make a determination under the provisions of this chapter. - (b) If a person refuses to obey a subpena issued under subsection (a), a United States district court within the jurisdiction of which the relevant proceeding under this chapter is conducted may, upon petition by the Secretary, issue an order requiring compliance with such subpena.
+- (a) The Secretary may require by [subpoena] the attendance of witnesses and the production of evidence necessary for him to make a determination under the provisions of this part. - (b) If a person refuses to obey a [subpoena] issued under subsection (a) of this section, a United States district court within the jurisdiction of which the relevant proceeding under this chapter is conducted may, upon petition by the Secretary, issue an order requiring compliance with such [subpoena].